colaberry/trust-before-intelligence-book/archive/01_chapter_0_trust_before_intelligence_main.md

 Sarah knew the problem wasn't talent—her team was excellent.
 It wasn't budget—$2 million proved they were willing to invest.
 It wasn't technology—the AI models themselves were sophisticated.
 The problem was architectural.
 Everything they'd built served human decision-makers beautifully, but agents weren't humans.

-That's when Marcus Williams, Echo's Chief Data Officer, discovered the assessment framework.
+That's when Marcus Williams, Echo's Chief Data Officer, discovered the INPACT™ assessment framework.
 The 28/100 score wasn't arbitrary—it measured six specific needs their infrastructure failed to deliver:

-**I - Instant (1/6):** Queries took nine to thirteen seconds.
-Overnight ETL meant stale data.
+**I - Instant (1/6):** Queries took 9-13 seconds because overnight ETL created data staleness and batch processing dominated.
 No caching layer existed.
-Agent speed equals infrastructure speed—and Echo's infrastructure was built for humans reviewing yesterday's reports, not agents needing this second's context.
+Agent speed equals infrastructure speed, and Echo's infrastructure was built for humans reviewing yesterday's data, not agents needing this second's context.

 **N - Natural (2/6):** Understanding rate of 40-60% stemmed from cryptic table names like `TBL_PT_ENC_DTL` and undocumented column relationships.
-No semantic layer translated "patient's last three visits" into the complex joins required across seven tables.
+No semantic layer existed to translate "patient's last three visits" into the complex joins required across seven tables.

-**P - Permitted (1/6):** Role-based access alone couldn't handle dynamic contexts.
+**P - Permitted (1/6):** Role-based access control (RBAC) alone couldn't handle dynamic contexts.
 A nurse authorized to view Patient A's records during her shift shouldn't access them at 3 AM from home.
-HIPAA requires this contextual authorization, but Echo's fifteen-year-old permission system had no attribute-based access layer to evaluate context.
+HIPAA requires this contextual authorization, but Echo's fifteen-year-old permission system had no ABAC layer to evaluate context.

 **A - Adaptive (2/6):** No feedback loops existed.
-When agents got queries wrong, no mechanism learned from corrections.
+When agents got queries wrong, there was no mechanism to learn from corrections.
 Model performance drifted over time with no detection or retraining workflows.
 Quarterly manual reviews were their only "improvement" process.

 **C - Contextual (3/6):** EHR integration existed but systems remained siloed.
-Care coordination couldn't see clinical history.
-Documentation couldn't access billing status.
+The care coordination agent couldn't see clinical history.
+The documentation agent couldn't access billing status.
 Weekly batch jobs moved data between systems—agents needed real-time cross-domain integration.

 **T - Transparent (1/6):** Incomplete audit logs violated HIPAA Section 164.312(b).
 When agents made recommendations, clinicians couldn't see the reasoning.
 When errors occurred, no trace existed to diagnose root causes.
-Transparency was theoretical, not operational.
+Transparency was theoretical, not technical.

 Sarah realized something profound: **Her infrastructure wasn't broken.
 It was brilliant—for the wrong era.**